Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 24 September 2025 03.29.20 UTC
+- WIB: Rabu, 24 September 2025 04.23.40 UTC
-- WITA: Rabu, 24 September 2025 04.29.20 UTC
+- WITA: Rabu, 24 September 2025 05.23.40 UTC
-- WIT: Rabu, 24 September 2025 05.29.20 UTC
+- WIT: Rabu, 24 September 2025 06.23.40 UTC

 Kutipan Inspiratif:
-"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: inspirational
+Kategori: success